-LDM Input Page - A Tutorial
+LDM Input Page

 This is the "look and feel" of the model's input page.
 It is the one and only page where data is entered.
 Links are provided to jump around the website to describe and illustrate how the model works.